ncosgray/KoLExchangeData/README.md

 * Docker
 * AWS
-* VS Code with Dev Containers extension
 * Kingdom of Loathing login
+* VS Code with Dev Containers extension (for testing)
 * a bit of wonkiness

 #### Configuration